Deployed Works Guide

 Use this on Deployed Works

 A buyer says the proposal feels expensive.
 The provider asks whether the concern is total budget or confidence in the outcome.
-They then offer two options: a smaller diagnostic first or the original scoped deployment with handover included.

 Template